Kim and Don Greene have created Harvest Hosts, which is a new solution to overnight camping in the USA, Canada, and Baja Mexico.

 We bumped into Kim and Don at the Florida RV Super Show this past January.
-They had a booth and were signing up new members to their Harvest Hosts program.
-When we learned more about their unique available overnight camping opportunities, and heard about their Lance truck camper, we knew we had a story.
+They had a booth and they were signing up new members to their Harvest Hosts program.
+When we learned more about their unique available overnight camping opportunities and heard about their Lance truck camper, we knew we had a story.

 Kim and Don Greene, Founders of Harvest Hosts